 How Does Prevagen Work?

 Prevagen has two ingredients: apoaequorin and vitamin D. Each packet has 30 tablets or capsules, with 10mg of apoaequorin and 2,000 IU of vitamin D per unit.
-Quincy Bioscience now sells an Extra Strength option with 20mg of apoaequorin.
-Users are supposed to take one capsule a day with water.
+Quincy Bioscience now sells an Extra Strength option with 20mg of apoaequorin, and users are supposed to take one capsule a day with water.
 The company makes plenty of claims regarding Prevagen’s benefits, but do they stack up to further scrutiny?

 Benefits of Prevagen

 Prevagen is marketed as a “brain health supplement clinically shown to help with mild memory loss associated with aging.”
-Quincy Bioscience says that this is also the most commonly reported benefit among its customers.
-The supplement potentially regulates the level of calcium in brain cells.
-This is important because calcium plays a role in neuron function and signaling between brain cells.
+Quincy Bioscience says this is also the most commonly reported benefit among its customers.
+The supplement potentially regulates the level of calcium in brain cells, which is essential because calcium plays a role in neuron function and signaling between brain cells.

-However, to date, there is only ONE study that backs up any of these claims.
-Published in Advances in mind-body medicine in 2016, the researcher’s goal was to discover whether Prevagen (containing 10mg of apoaequorin) improved measures of cognitive function in community-dwelling adults.
+However, there is only ONE study that backs up any of these claims to date.
+This randomized controlled trial was published in Advances in mind-body medicine in 2016.
+The researcher’s goal was to discover whether Prevagen (containing 10mg of apoaequorin) improved measures of cognitive function in community-dwelling adults.
 There were 218 participants aged between 40 and 91 who had self-reported memory concerns.

 The conclusion was that there was “a strong relationship between apoaequorin and improvements on a quantitative measure of cognitive function, specifically verbal learning.”
 Apart from this study, nothing in the available medical literature shows apoaequorin plays any role in human memory.

-Furthermore, Quincy Bioscience conducted the study!
+Furthermore, Quincy Bioscience conducted the study, introducing potential bias.
 Even the official Prevagen website offers no other studies on the supplement’s health benefits.

 Prevagen Side Effects

-On the plus side, Prevagen seems to have minimal side effects.
+According to the research, Prevagen seems to have minimal side effects.
 Some users have reported dizziness, headaches, and nausea.
 However, a study that looked into apoaequorin said it is generally safe with no major adverse effects.

 There is other research into the safety of apoaequorin, including this study published in 2013.
-The researchers gave rats oral doses of as much as 666.7 mg/kg per day; this is around 4,000 times the RDA of Prevagen Regular Strength.
-Overall, the researchers said there were no observed adverse effects even at this extremely high dose.
+The researchers gave rats oral doses of it as much as 666.7 mg/kg per day; this is around 4,000 times the RDA of Prevagen Regular Strength.
+Overall, the researchers said no adverse effects were observed even at this extremely high dose.